ahmettaramis/kinkajou/README.md

 - I have used https://www.w3schools.com/django/ for general help on Django syntax and its tools.
 - I have used chatGPT for a deeper understanding of git and how to use the CLI to manage our project.

+**Raphael Ahiable**
+- I consulted ChatGPT to ensure test classes thoroughly covered views and forms I had written.
+It was also used to debug these test classes.

+- The following test classes were affected by this:
+  - InvoiceViewTests (test_invoice_view.py)
+  - InvoiceFormTestCase (test_invoice_form.py)

+- For the following test class, ChatGPT was only used for debugging purposes:
+  - InvoiceModelTest (test_invoice_model.py)

+- I used AI in this project to cement gaps in my knowledge of using the Django framework such as understanding the Django ORM, database and file directory.
+- I have used the Django forums (forum.djangoproject.com) for general debugging purposes.